Stage 3 – Ongoing support and recovery

 - support student(s) through any action they or their families take to seek justice or redress, including making a report to Victoria Police

 - provide ongoing support to all affected students and staff, as their need may change.
-This may include assisting to access specialist support services, including treatment, counselling, or trauma and victim support services and debriefing for staff and student witnesses as part their recovery
+This may include assisting to access specialist support services, including treatment, counselling, or trauma and victim support services and debriefing for staff and student witnesses as part of their recovery.

 For incidents that are rated: